bow/crimson/README.md

   * [Variant Effect Predictor](http://www.ensembl.org/info/docs/tools/vep/index.html)
     plain text output (``vep``)

-The conversion can be done using the command line interface or by calling the tool-specificparser functions in your Python script.
+You can either run the conversion in a command line or a Python program.
+The first alternative uses the installed `crimson` as a command-line tool.
+The second one requires importing the functions in your program.

 ## Installation